Life can only be understood backwards; but it must be lived forwards.- Soren Kierkegaard

 Ulcerative Colitis introduced me to both traditional and more natural or holistic forms of health care.
 It was the natural and holistic forms of medicine that immediately resonated with my soul.
 With the help of some amazing holistic practitioners I learned that I had several food sensitivities and nutrient deficiencies that were preventing my body from healing.
 I bought in 100% to the diet changes they recommended.
 With these changes came almost immediate improvement in my symptoms and disease and I was finally able to taper off of my medications with out flaring again.
 This was my first big ah-ha moment and I wondered why something as foundational as diet was never mentioned to me during my initial diagnosis and month long hospital stay.

-I started my professional career as a High School Physical Education teacher and volleyball coach.
+I started my professional career as a High School Physical Education teacher and volleyball coach in 2006.
 I loved my job but I found it hard to keep up with the busy pace.
 Although I continued to work hard at my diet, I began to realize that food was not the only thing that was impacting my health.
-I began to explore myself on a deeper level, discovering more about my emotions, my limiting beliefs, and understanding how stress impacted my health.
+I started exploring myself on a deeper level, discovering more about my emotions, my limiting beliefs, and understanding how stress impacted my health.
 I was so driven to learn more about a holistic perspective on health and healing that I took a leave of absence from my teaching career and enrolled with the Canadian School of Natural Nutrition.
-I also studied yoga and became a Certified Yoga Teacher.
-I explored many different forms of alternative health care including acupuncture, massage, Reiki, meditation, mindfulness and more.
+I also studied yoga and Reiki and became a Certified Yoga Teacher and Reiki practitioner.

 My life and illness progressed and changed over the years and I continued to evolve through it all.
-I accessed both allopathic and natural and holistic supports.
-I learned through all of it.
+I accessed both allopathic and medical supports and I learned through all of it.